-d) Public Service Facilities
+a) Public Service Facilities

 - i.
-New public service facilities shall be provided in a timely manner to support growth. - ii.
-Landowners, public agencies, and/or non-profit community service providers are encouraged to enter into partnerships to support the provision, improvement, and expansion of public service facilities. - ii.
-Development shall, in accordance with Town By-laws, contribute to the delivery of public service facility needs identified through the planning application process or other Town master plan by providing: - new space for on-site public service facilities; and/or - a contribution towards a specific public service facility that meets identified needs, in lieu of providing a facility on site; - iii.
-Public service facilities should be planned and designed to meet the requirements of the Town and/or public agencies, and should, as applicable and appropriate for the use: - be provided in visible locations with strong pedestrian, cycling and transit connections; - be co-located in mixed used buildings, where possible, and provide for integrated pick-up and drop-off areas; - be located adjacent to parks and open spaces to enable synergies between facilities; and provide for multi-functionality through flexible, accessible, multipurpose spaces that can be programmed in different ways and can adapt over time to meet the varied needs of the community.
+All public service facilities, including transit-supportive facilities such as bus terminals, passenger pick-up and drop-off (PUDO) areas, are permitted in all land use designations where development is permitted. - ii.
+To support growth, new public service facilities shall be provided in a timely manner in accordance with the policies of this plan and/or town or public agency master plans, to support growth. - iii.
+Landowners, public agencies, and/or non-profit community service providers are encouraged to enter into partnerships to support the provision, improvement, and expansion of public service facilities. - iv.
+Development shall, in accordance with Town By-laws, contribute to the delivery of public service facility needs identified through the planning application process or other Town master plan by providing: - new space for on-site public service facilities; and/or - a contribution towards a specific public service facility that meets identified needs, in lieu of providing a facility on site; - v.
+Public service facilities, which include education facilities, should shall be planned and designed to meet the requirements of the Town and/or public agencies, and should, as applicable and appropriate for the use: - be provided in visible locations with strong pedestrian, cycling and transit connections; - be co-located in mixed used buildings, where possible, and provide for integrated pick-up and drop-off areas; - be located adjacent to parks and open spaces to enable synergies between facilities; and - provide for multi-functionality through flexible, accessible, multipurpose spaces that can be programmed in different ways and can adapt over time to meet the varied needs of the community.

-e) Educational Facilities
+b) Educational Facilities

-- i.
+- .
 Schedule L1 to this Plan identifies priority areas for schools to be located. - ii.
 Additional school areas beyond those identified in Schedule L1 may be identified as this Plan is implemented, without amendment to this Plan. - iii.
 The precise location, size and phasing of any educational facility site shall be determined in consultation with the School Boards. - iv.
-Educational facilities shall be built to an urban standard that optimizes the use of land, encourages walking and cycling, and is connected to the broader transportation network. - v.
+Educational facilities shall be built to an urban standard that optimizes the use of land, encourages walking and cycling, and is connected to the broader transportation network.

+- v.
 Educational facilities should optimize the use of land, as recommended in Town guidelines. - vi.
-Any landowner or developer proposing residential development shall consult with applicable are strongly encouraged to provide school boards, in advance of completing their application for development, to determine a need for educational facility space within the proposed development.
+Any landowner or developer proposing residential development shall consult with applicable school boards, in advance of completing their application for development, to determine a need for educational facility space within the proposed development.

-f) Housing
+c) Housing

 - i.
 Where residential uses are permitted, such development should include: - Mid-rise and tall building types, and unit sizes that can accommodate a variety of households, including those with children and residents at different stages of life; - Amenities designed for households with children as well as older adults; - Non-market housing, including emergency, transitional, supportive housing, special needs housing, and affordable housing; and, - purpose-built rental housing. - ii.
 When and where in effect, development shall provide affordable housing in accordance with the Town's inclusionary zoning policies and provisions. - iii.
 Multi-unit development with 20 units or more, shall provide, at a minimum, 35% of the units in the form or 2 or more bedrooms. - iv.
-Special needs housing is exempt from policy 20.4.1 (g) (iii).
+Special needs housing is exempt from policy 20.4.1 (fc) (iii).

-g) Non-residential uses
+d) Non-residential uses